Temp Mail Logo

 MX Records (20pts)

-Verifies the domain has mail exchange records — without these, no email can be delivered to the domain.
+Verifies the domain has mail exchange records.
+Without these, no email can be delivered to the domain.

 SPF Record (25pts)

-Checks whether the domain has an SPF TXT record and rates the 'all' qualifier: -all (full), ~all (partial), +all (fail).
+Checks whether the domain has an SPF TXT record and rates the 'all' qualifier: -all (full 25pts), ~all (18pts), +all (5pts).

 DMARC Record (25pts)

-Checks whether a DMARC policy exists and rates it: p=reject (full), p=quarantine (partial), p=none (minimal).
+Checks whether a DMARC policy exists and rates enforcement: p=reject (25pts), p=quarantine (20pts), p=none (10pts).

 DKIM Record (20pts)